-Parents are encouraged to attend Masses, Book Week's "Share a Book in the Shade" and Dress Up Day, Catholic Education week activities, athletic and swimming carnivals, Christmas Spirit night and other events.
+Parents are encouraged to attend our weekly assembly, liturgies, Masses, Book Week's "Share a Book in the Shade" and Dress Up Day, Catholic Education week activities, athletic and swimming carnivals, Christmas Spirit night and other events.

 Our school families are kept informed about what is happening at school through weekly newsletters and a Facebook page.